 This funding was made available from the Government’s Sport Recovery Package.
-The initiative was approved to support and protect existing Sport NZ Partnerships and High Performance Core Investment in the immediate aftermath of COVID-19 and its resulting impact on New Zealanders.
-All current partners received some support through this initiative, totalling $18.6M.
+The initiative was approved to support and protect existing Sport NZ Partnerships and High Performance Core Investment in the immediate aftermath of COVID-19 and its resulting impact on New Zealanders, totalling $21.7m.

 National Partner Strengthen and Adapt Programme

-$30M has been committed to the National Partner Strengthen and Adapt Programme which is enabling national partners to explore and deliver change projects that will future proof their organisations and networks.
-Eleven partners were supported to develop Strengthen and Adapt plans with dedicated investment in Waves One and Two (which started in 2021 and 2022, respectively).
+$31.5m was committed to the National Partner Strengthen and Adapt Programme which is enabling partners to explore and deliver change projects intended to future proof their organisations and networks.
+Twenty-one partners were supported to develop Strengthen and Adapt plans with dedicated investment in Waves One and Two (which started in 2021 and 2022, respectively).
 A further seven partners commenced the programme in 2022, and six partners are participating in the fourth and final wave which began in March 2023.
 Our People and Culture Capability project and our support for Regional Sports Trusts is also part of the overall National Partner Strengthen and Adapt programme.
 Learn more.

 Sport NZ recognised that national leagues and competitions were impacted by COVID-19.
 A dozen national partners, with national competitions that met the criteria, received financial support ($4.7m in total) toward the cost of running their premier national leagues in 2020/21.